-Stokhof 1983, Sharvit 1997, 1999).
-Standard analyses of these examples (ibid.) have two key features.
+Functional readings, exemplified by (12) and (13), suggest that wh and nominal quantification sometimes ranges over functions (e.g., Engdahl 1980, 1986, Groenendijk & Stokhof 1983, Sharvit 1997, 1999, Winter 2004).
+Standard analyses of these examples have two features.
 First, the gapped constituents (underlined) have functional meanings.
 The question in (12) requests an $f: e \to e$ such that every Englishman x loves fx; and the subject of (13) denotes the (woman-valued) $f: e \to e$ such that every Englishman x loves fx.
-Second, the meaning of $his_i \ mom \ is \ \lambda_x \ mom \ x: e \to e$.
-In (12) this function serves as an answer to the question; in (13) it is equated with the meaning of the copular subject.
+Second, the meaning of $his_i \ mom$ is $\lambda_x \ mom x: e \to e$ .
+In (12) this function is the answer to the question; in (13) it is equated with the meaning of the copular subject.

-- (12) Who does every Englishman_i love []?
-His_i mom. - (13) The woman every Englishman_i loves [] is his_i mom.
+- (12) Who does every Englishmani love []? $His_i$ mom. - (13) The woman every Englishmani loves [] is hisi mom.

 What explains functional gaps?
-On standard accounts, functional gaps are complex variables.
+Standard accounts following Engdahl 1980 posit that functional gaps are complex variables.
 In existing compositional implementations this requires stipulations and/or interpretive apparatus beyond what is strictly necessary to account for pronouns and binding in simple cases.
 The issue is that one expression, the gap, contributes a complex meaning f x to the functional gapped clause, even though in non-functional readings gaps contribute a simplex meaning, with a single variable.
-It is unclear how a single meaning for gaps can do all this work (but cf. Charlow 2017).
+It is unclear how a single meaning for gaps can do all this work (but cf. Charlow 2019).